"No man can reveal to you aught but that which already lies half asleep in the dawning of your knowledge. . . . If he

 Some hope, some dream to cling to,

-Some rainbow in the sky,
+Some rainbow in

 Some melody to sing to,